telerik/xaml-docs/controls/radnavigationview/features/hierarchy.md

                                    CollapsedIconTemplate="{StaticResource ExpandedCollapsedIconTemplate}" />
 {{endregion}}

-#### Figure 4: RadNaviationViewItems with folder images as expand/collapse icons
+#### Figure 4: RadNavigationViewItems with folder images as expand/collapse icons
 ![](images/radnavigationview-features-hierarchy-3.png)

 In data binding scenarios or when there are many items, you can use the __ItemContainerStyle__ property to set the icon properties.

 ## Flyout

-When RadNaviationView is collapsed and its [DisplayMode]({%slug radnavigationview-display-mode%}) is Expanded or Compact, you can display the nested menu items by clicking on the collapsed RadNaviationViewItems.
+When RadNavigationView is collapsed and its [DisplayMode]({%slug radnavigationview-display-mode%}) is Expanded or Compact, you can display the nested menu items by clicking on the collapsed RadNavigationViewItems.

 #### Figure 5: Sub menu flyout visualization
 ![](images/radnavigationview-features-hierarchy-4.png)